supercollider/learn/src/intermediate/src/ch02-sclang-quick-reference.md

-# Chapter 2: sclang quick start
+# Chapter 2: sclang quick reference

 sclang is not a hard language to pick up if you're familiar with the likes of JavaScript, Python, Ruby, or Lua.
 Its object model and syntax are derived from